Policy last updated

 Principals, teachers and other school staff continue to owe a duty of care to students whilst they are receiving care from Smile Squad clinicians at school.
 This means school staff must take active and reasonable steps to minimise the risks of reasonably foreseeable harm to students where there are risks that are within staff control or knowledge.

-In particular, supervision may be required for students when they are travelling to and from Smile Squad on school grounds and should be assessed on a case-by-case basis.
+In particular, supervision may be required for students when they are travelling to and from Smile Squad on school grounds and can be assessed on a case-by-case basis.
 The level of supervision required will depend on a number of factors, including:

 - where in the school the Smile Squad is delivering services